jaydenseric/Barebones/readme.md

 After inspecting the example components:

-1. Edit `/readme.md` to be about your project.
-2. Delete the example assets.
-Within the project directory in Terminal run `rm -rf components/{counter,generic-content,image-link,section} content/barebones-logo.svg`.
+1. Remove Barebones examples and references.
+Within the project directory in Terminal run `npm run init`.
+This script also deletes itself.
-3. Remove the `Counter` example import and initialization in `/components/app/index.js`.
-4. Remove the imports in `/components/app/index.css` and customize.
-5. Delete the body HTML in `/index.html` and customize the head meta.
+2. Customize the meta in `/index.html`.
-6. Customize the icons in `/content`.
+3. Customize the icons in `/content`.
-7. [Configure](https://github.com/ai/browserslist#config-file) browser support in `/browserslist` for tools such as [Autoprefixer](https://github.com/postcss/autoprefixer).
+4. [Configure](https://github.com/ai/browserslist#config-file) browser support in `/browserslist` for tools such as [Autoprefixer](https://github.com/postcss/autoprefixer).
+5. Edit `/readme.md` to be about your project.
-8. Re-run the build and start scripts.
+6. Re-run the build and start scripts.
 A clean slate!

 ## Structure